tcrurav/bluecity/README.md

 ## Repo news

+* August 25th:
+    - Tiburcio starts to create tests with jest + enzyme for the project.
+    - Tiburcio fixes some problems with Authentication and adds MyAccount component to test it.
+    - Tiburcio fixes manifest.json to use a new favicon for the project.
+    - Tiburcio adds a loader (using react-pure-loaders) for the login process.
+In the future should be added to any API call.
 * July 14th:
     - Tiburcio dockerizes the project with a basic configuration of 3 containers.
     - There is a bug to be fixed: The project only works if the "docker-compose up" is executed twice.